Famosi/Duckietown-AI-Driving-Olympics/README.md

 * Lane following with Vehicles and Intersections- `LFVI`
 * Autonomous Mobility-on-Demand - `AMoD`

-This project is a solution for the `LF` challenge:
+This project is a solution for the `LF challenge`:
-* **control of a Duckiebot to drive on the right lane on streets within Duckietown without other moving Duckiebots present.**
+* **Control of a Duckiebot to drive on the right lane on streets within Duckietown without other moving Duckiebots present.**

 More info about the Duckietown Project [here](http://aido.duckietown.org/).